Kante in decline? Chelsea superstar unable to escape his slump in time for Real Madrid defeat

 In truth, it was a display in keeping with Kante's struggles in recent months, with the France international having not looked himself since returning from knee and groin injuries in the midst of Chelsea's difficult run through the winter.

-Now, though, those injuries coupled with his age seem to have taken their toll on a midfielder who is relied upon for his unique blend of energy and technical quality to dominate opponents.
+Now, though, those injuries coupled with his advancing years seem to have taken their toll on a midfielder who is relied upon for his unique blend of energy and technical quality to dominate opponents.

-His consistency in recent years has been unmatched by any of his peers in any position at Chelsea, while many have described him as the world's best midfielder.
+His consistency in recent seasons has been unmatched by any of his peers in any position at Chelsea, while many have described him as the world's best midfielder.

 Such was his level, Tuchel took his chance and presumed that Kante would return to form against Los Blancos.